nicholishen/pymt5adapter---DEPRECATED/README.md

 # Introduction

-`pymt5adapter` is a wrapper and drop-in replacement (wrapper) for the `MetaTrader5` python package by MetaQuotes.
+`pymt5adapter` is a drop-in replacement (wrapper) for the `MetaTrader5` python package by MetaQuotes.
 The API functions simply pass through values from the `MetaTrader5` functions, but adds the following functionality in addition to a more pythonic interface: